Hemaraju721/RNA-Seq-analysis/README.md

 ###Software/Hardware requirements###

 A computer with a decent amount of RAM.
 Runtimes for Perl and the Bash shell.
 Basic command shell programming abilities for unix platform.
+TopHat 2.0, Cufflinks, BLAST installed.

 ### Dataset
 The raw dataset is in *.fastq format